-If you love the traditional flavors found in a caprese salad, you’ve gotta try this Burrata Salad made with fresh, seasonal heirloom tomatoes.
+If you love the traditional flavors found in a caprese salad, give my Burrata Salad a try!
+It’s made with fresh, seasonal heirloom tomatoes, high-quality extra virgin olive oil, and aged balsamic vinegar.
 This is one of those easy summer salads that requires very little effort.
-In fact, it’s so simple that you’ll want to use high quality ingredients to really let the tomato and burrata flavor shine through.

 But first, what is burrata cheese?
 Soft, delicate, creamy perfection!
 Burrata is a fresh cheese, typically made from cow’s milk that has a mild, milky flavor, with just a touch of sweetness.
 The outer shell is made of mozzarella, while the inside is filled with a mixture of stracciatella and cream.

-This quick and easy side dish goes well with just about summer recipe, but can be enhanced upon with the addition of baby arugula, fresh summer peaches, grilled vegetables — it’s really versatile.
-Want to take it to the next level?
-Instead of dressing the salad with extra virgin olive oil and aged balsamic vinegar, consider using our Basil Vinaigrette instead!
+This quick and easy side dish goes well with any summer recipe!
+Feel free to add baby arugula, fresh summer peaches, grilled vegetables — it’s really versatile.
+Instead of dressing the salad with extra virgin olive oil and balsamic vinegar, consider using our Basil Vinaigrette instead!

-If you love this recipe, be sure to try our Peach Burrata Salad or Tomato Mozzarella Salad, both are incredibly light and fresh for summer.
+If you love this recipe, be sure to try my thin and crispy sheet pan burrata pizza, light, refreshing peach salad with burrata or the easiest of all, my tomato and mozzarella salad.
 Or check out all of our easy salad recipes!

-- Heirloom tomatoes: We adore heirloom tomatoes.
+- Heirloom tomatoes: I love heirloom tomatoes.
 Their taste, their shape, and the fun colors they come in.
 Use any variety you like!

-- Flaky sea salt: Both to draw excess water and moisture out of the tomatoes and to season the whole salad.
+- Flaky sea salt: Both to draw excess water and moisture out of the tomatoes and to season the burrata salad.

 - High quality extra virgin olive oil: Because there are so few ingredients in this salad, make sure to use an extra virgin olive oil you love!
 The flavor will be prominent.